RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 This CP is intended to support the use of validated public keys to access Federal systems that have not been designated national security systems.
 While a validated public key is not generally sufficient to grant access the key may be sufficient when supplemented by appropriate authorization mechanisms.
 Credentials issued under this CP may also be used for key establishment.
-This policy is intended to support applications involving unclassified information, which can include sensitive unclassified data protected pursuant to federal statues and regulations.
+This policy is intended to support applications involving unclassified information, which can include sensitive unclassified data protected pursuant to federal statutes and regulations.

 Credentials issued under the id-fpki-common-policy policy are intended to meet the requirements for Level 3 authentication, as defined by the OMB E‑Authentication Guidance.
 \[E-Auth\]
 Credentials issued under the id-fpki-common-hardware, id-fpki-common-authentication, and id-fpki-common-High policies meet the requirements for Level 4 authentication, as defined by the OMB E-Authentication Guidance.
 \[E-Auth\]

+Credentials issued under the id-fpki-common-piv-contentSigning policy are intended to meet the requirements in FIPS 201 as the digital signatory of the PIV Card Holder Unique IDentifier (CHUID) and associated PIV card objects.

 In addition this policy may support signature and confidentiality requirements for Federal government processes.